fenago/katacoda-scenarios/learn-openshift/openshift-deploying-applications-using-templates/steps/5/text.md

-Displaying template parameters
 The OpenShift community has developed many useful OpenShift templates, to deploy a number of well-known services.
 Once the template is determined, you will need to understand which parameters it accepts.

 There are a couple of ways to list all of the parameters:

-Using the oc process --parameters command (this is the easiest one) Looking for the parameters section in the template's definition Among many others, the OpenShift default installation comes with the mariadb-persistent template, as shown here:
+- Using the oc process --parameters command (this is the easiest one)
+- Looking for the parameters section in the template's definition

+Among many others, the OpenShift default installation comes with the mariadb-persistent template, as shown here:
 `oc get template mariadb-persistent -n openshift`{{execute}}

 ```